Upton, Gosselin each drive in 2, Angels top Jays in opener

 Blue Jays: RHP Trent Thornton was recalled from Triple-A Buffalo as the 27th man for the doubleheader.

-Angels: Rodriguez was the 27th man for the doubleheader. … RHP Griffin Canning will miss the rest of the season due to a lower back stress fracture.
+Angels: Rodriguez was the 27th man. … RHP Griffin Canning will miss the rest of the season due to a lower back stress fracture.

 UP NEXT